 Someone says that we are not saved by the blood of Christ, yet Paul says "being now justified by his blood" (Rom.
 5:9).
 What does justification mean but the state of salvation?
 Are we not sanctified also by his blood (Heb.
-9:6, 7, 14, 18-23:10:20).
+9:6, 7, 14, 18-23; 10:20).

-Therefore the alien sinner comes into contact with the blood of Jesus, which he shed upon his cross, in water baptism, as surely as the Christian eats the body and drinks the blood of Christ at his table in his kingdom!
+Therefore the alien sinner comes into contact with the blood of Jesus, which he shed upon his cross, in water baptism, as surely as the Christian. eats the body and drinks the blood of Christ at his table in his kingdom!
 And the blood of Jesus, which he shed while on his cross, is the blood of his New Covenant!
 Jesus had and has but one blood!
-What divine writer said that Jesus' blood fell upon the ground after it had flowed from his riven side?!
-I do not read anywhere in the New Testament about "fellowship blood" any more than I do about fellowship faith, fellowship repentance, fellowship confession, fellowship baptism or fellowship sanctification.
+What divine writer said that Jesus' blood fell upon the ground after it had flowed from his riven side ?!
+I do not read anywhere in the New Testament about "fellowship blood" any more than I do about fellowship faith, fellowship rcpentance, fellowship confession, fellowship baptism or fellowship sanctification.
 As a matter of fact, in the process of obedience to the divine will every step is a fellowship step with Christ and the apostles and all Christians.
 Who dare deny it?

-Although Jesus is the antitype of animal sacrifices under the Old Testament period, he did not tised into his death?
-Therefore we are buried have an animal's body-"being found in fashion with him by baptism into death: that like as as a man," "was made in the likeness of men" (not Christ was raised up from the dead by the glory animals).
+Although Jesus is the antitype of animal sacrifices under the Old Testament period, he did not have an animal's body-"being found in fashion as a man," "was made in the likeness of men" (not animals).
 Phillip.
 2:7, 8.
-"For verily he took not of the Father, even so we also should walk in new- on him the nature of angels; but he took on him ness of life.
-For if we have been planted together the seed of Abraham" (not the seed of animals).

-not, but a body hast thou prepared me by the which will we are sanctified through the offering of the body of Jesus Christ once for all" (Heb.
+"For verily he took not on him the nature of angels; but he took on him the seed of Abraham" (not the seed of animals).
+Heb.
+2:16.
+"Sacrifice and offering thou wouldest not, but a body hast thou prepared me . . . by the which will we are sanctified through the offering of the body of Jesus Christ once for all" (Heb.
 10:5-10).